What are the benefits of a plant-based diet?

-The question of how much you should drink isn't as easy to answer as you'd think.
 The European Food Standards Agency reminds us that up to 30% of our fluid intake comes from food - especially fruit and vegetables.
 They recommend that adults should make up the rest with about three pints (for women) and four pints (for men) of non-alcoholic fluids a day.

 Don't forget that in hot weather, if you're physically active or if you have a fever, you'll lose more fluid from sweating and increased breathing rate.
 That means you'll need to drink far more fluid on a sunny day than in winter.
 As you get older you tend to be less active, but probably do need just as much fluid as more physically active younger people because your body is less efficient at preserving water by reabsorbing it in the kidneys.